RomeloDev/BINI-FanMade-Website/README.md

 ## Introduction

-This is just a fanmade website of the girl group called BINI from Philippines.
-I made this website using HTML, CSS, and Javascript.
+This repository, created by RomeloDev, showcases a fanmade website dedicated to the girl group BINI from the Philippines.
+The website was built using HTML, CSS, and JavaScript, serving as a practice ground for basic web development skills.
+You can explore the code and design on the GitHub page.

 ## ScreenShots: